Physical distancing: what does it mean?

 Supporting learning for students with disability while staying at home

-Students with disability have the right to keep learning during coronavirus (COVID-19) and physical distancing.
+Students with disability have the right to keep learning during COVID-19 and physical distancing.
 Also, schools have an obligation to make learning accessible for all students, including students with disability.

 Here are some suggestions that can help you support your child’s learning.